It’s straightforward being on a sports team. You know what your position is. You know what is expected. You know who’s with you and who’s against you.

 Before you rush in, slow down and clarify how they think you can help them.
 Ask, “What do you need from me?”

 Here is your four-point health check for your team.

 The questions may not always be easy to answer, but the answers are vital to your success.

-Get clear on the questions, and you will raise the impact, happiness and focus of your team.
+Get clear on the questions, and you will raise your team’s impact, happiness and focus.